tezos/tezos/docs/introduction/howtoget.rst

 Although we only officially support Linux, the script has been tested with success in the past on windows/mac/linux.

-The same script can be used to run Alphanet, Betanet or Zeronet, it suffices to rename it as it downloads a different image based on its name.
+The same script can be used to run Mainnet, Alphanet or Zeronet, it suffices to rename it as it downloads a different image based on its name.
 For example, to run Alphanet: